-My appointment was 9.30am on the 17th.
+My appointment was 9.30 am on the 17th.
 I got there at 9.15 and was called in straight away.
-Nurse did my bp and it was extremely high.
+The nurse did my bp and it was extremely high.
 She did a scan and put me at 7 weeks which is what my LMP dates were.

 She asked me if I still wanted to go ahead and if I had thought about contraception.
 I chose a copper implant which was inserted at the same time as the abortion.

-I went downstairs into the treatment waiting room.
+I went downstairs to the treatment waiting room.
 I didn't have to wait long.
 There were 3 girls in front of me.